-This two-year program provides you the opportunity to become an entry-level medical laboratory technician and gain employment in Australia’s expanding pathology industry, working in hospital and private pathology laboratories.
+This two-year program will prepare you to become an entry-level medical laboratory technician and gain employment in Australia’s expanding pathology industry, working in hospital and private pathology laboratories.

 As a graduate of this program, you will receive full credit towards the Bachelor of Biomedical Science which you can complete with only one additional year of study, further expanding your career opportunities.

-Before undertaking industry placement courses, students must obtain and provide evidence of hepatitis B immunisation and a BlueCard.
-Refer to Program requirements.
+- Before undertaking industry placement courses, students must obtain and provide evidence of vaccination of preventable diseases (eg hepatitis B immunisation) and a BlueCard.

-Medical laboratory technician positions in pathology services and laboratory technicians in scientific and educational technical services.
+- Medical laboratory technician positions in pathology services

 Application and admission advice